ManageIQ/manageiq-documentation/api/overview/bulk_query.md

-While the capability to fetch an individual resource via /api/:collection/:id is available, fetching multiple resources via a filtered search is possible but has limitation on GET url limits and is cumbersome on the filtering syntax.
+While the capability to fetch an individual resource via /api/:collection/:id is available, fetching multiple resources via a filtered search is possible but has limitations on GET url limits and is cumbersome on the filtering syntax.

 The Bulk Queries provides this capability by implementing a *query* POST